TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-resource-health.md

             "displayLabel": "Additional context to help us solve your issue.", "required": true,
             "useAsAdditionalDetails": true,
-            "watermarkText": "Please ensure you selected a Resource of server/database or server/elastic pool on the Basics tab so we know what resource you need help with.
-Add any additional details to help us troubleshoot your issue."
+            "watermarkText": "On the Basics tab, please ensure you selected a server, database or elastic pool in the Resource dropdown so we know what resource you need assistance with.
+Add any additional details that may help us troubleshoot your issue."
         }
     ]
 }